 2478.7.
-Alternative Compliance Plan
+Alternative Compliance Plan.

-From the effective date of this Locomotive Regulation through 2053, Locomotive Operators that wish to use an Alternative Compliance Plan (ACP) instead of complying with the requirements set forth in section 2478.4, section 2478.5, or both, shall apply to implement an ACP for a Five-Year Verification Period.
+A Locomotive Operator may apply to the Executive Officer to use an Alternative Compliance Plan (ACP).
+An approved ACP shall replace the requirements of section 2478.4, 2478.5, or both, for the duration of the ACP.
+An approved ACP shall be valid for a Five-Year Verification Period, subject to subsection 2478.7(i), and shall apply to the Operator’s entire Locomotive fleet Operating in California.

-A Locomotive Operator that elects to implement an ACP shall reduce PM, NOx, and GHG emissions in California in amounts equivalent to or greater than the reductions that would have been achieved during the Five-Year Verification Period by the Locomotive Operator following the requirements set forth in section 2478.4, section 2478.5, or both (as applicable), taking into account the assumptions listed below.
+The ACP shall reduce PM, NOx, and GHG emissions in California in amounts equivalent to or greater than the reductions that would have been achieved during the Five-Year Verification Period by the Locomotive Operator directly complying with the requirements set forth in section 2478.4, section 2478.5, or both (as applicable), using the assumptions listed below.

+All ACPs shall assume:

+Annual Locomotive Usage in MWh is calculated using the previous Calendar Year’s data, and

+The annual activity estimated in subsection (A) is multiplied by five, representing the number of years in the Five-Year Verification Period.
+If the Five-Year Verification Period is less than five-years, use the pro-rated number of years.

-For ACPs intended to replace the requirements set forth in section 2478.4, take into account the following assumptions when calculating the reductions that must be achieved by the ACP:
+ACPs intended to replace the requirements in section 2478.4 shall assume:

-Per the funding obligation calculated under the Spending Account Requirements in section 2478.4(c), all Spending Account funds would have been used to purchase, at Fair Market Value, Tier 4 or Cleaner Locomotives as specified by section 2478.4(d)(1)-(3).
+Per the funding obligation calculated under the Spending Account Requirements in subsection 2478.4(c), all Spending Account funds would have been used to purchase, at Fair Market Value, Tier 4 Locomotives until December 31, 2028, and ZE Locomotives from January 1, 2029, onward.

-The Tier 4 or Cleaner Locomotives would have been introduced into use in California within one year of the sufficient accumulation of funds to purchase a Tier 4 or Cleaner Locomotive.
+The Tier 4 or ZE Locomotives that would have been purchased using Spending Account funds would have been introduced into use in California within one year of the sufficient accumulation of funds to purchase a Tier 4 or ZE Locomotive.

 Tier 4 Locomotives would Operate for 23 years prior to being removed from California service.

-For ACPs intended to replace the requirements set forth in section 2478.5, the amount of emission reductions the ACP must achieve is greater than or equivalent to the reductions of PM, NOx, and GHGs that would have been achieved during the Five-Year Verification Period if the applicable locomotives were removed from Operation in California as required by section 2478.5.
-Therefore, incorporate the following assumptions when calculating the reductions that must be achieved by the ACP:
+ACPs intended to replace the direct compliance requirements in section 2478.5 shall assume:

-Beginning January 1, 2030, the Locomotive Operator’s Locomotives with a Primary Engine whose Original Engine Build Date is 23 years and older would no longer be Operated in the California as specified in section 2478.5(a).
+Beginning January 1, 2030, the Locomotive Operator’s Locomotives with an Original Engine Build Date of 23 years and older would no longer be Operated in California as specified in subsection 2478.5(a).

-Beginning January 1, 2030, any Switch, Industrial, or Passenger Locomotive Operating in California with an Original Engine Build Date of 2030 or newer would always be Operated in a ZE Configuration in California as specified in section 2478.5(b).
+Beginning January 1, 2030, any Switch, Industrial, or Passenger Locomotive Operating in California with an Original Engine Build Date of 2030 or newer would always be Operated in a ZE Configuration in California as specified in subsection 2478.5(b).

-Beginning January 1, 2035, any Freight Line Haul Locomotive Engine operating in California with an Original Engine Build Date of 2035 or newer would be always be Operated in a ZE Configuration in California as specified in section 2478.5(c).
+Beginning January 1, 2035, any Freight Line Haul Locomotive Operating in California with an Original Engine Build Date of 2035 or newer would always be Operated in a ZE Configuration in California as specified in subsection 2478.5(c).

-For ACPs intended to replace the requirements set forth in both section 2478.4 and section 2478.5, incorporate all the assumptions set forth in subsections (1) and (2) when calculating the reductions that must be achieved by the ACP.

-ACP emission reductions shall be achieved at or within three miles of California railyard facilities or within three miles of railyard facilities or railroad tracks where locomotives operate in California.
+ACP emission reductions for PM and NOx shall be achieved at or within three miles of an applicant’s California Locomotive Operations.
+This subsection (c) does not apply to ACP emission reductions for GHGs.

-Applicants seeking approval of an ACP shall submit their applications to the Executive Officer at least six months prior to the requested start date of the ACP, following the requirements set forth in section 2478.14.
+Applicants seeking approval of an ACP shall submit their applications to CARB at least six months prior to the requested start date of the ACP, following the requirements set forth in section 2478.15.
 The Locomotive Operator shall submit the following information in the ACP application:

-Locomotive Operator/company name;
+Locomotive Operator/company name and contact information, including an email address and phone number.

-Whether the ACP is meant to apply to the Spending Account, the In-Use Operational Requirements, or both;
+Whether the ACP is meant to be used instead of direct compliance with the Spending Account (section 2478.4), the In-Use Operational Requirements (section 2478.5), or both.